-The company-level unit purchases flight and boat tickets for conscripts resident abroad for travel during leave within the travel quota, and travel tickets for the conscript travelling home after mustering out.
+The company-level unit purchases airline or ferry tickets for conscripts living abroad going on leave within their travel quota as well as tickets back home after mustering out.

 Air tickets are not usually bought for conscripts who live in Sweden.